fareast555/MPC_Notification/README.md

   ~> 0.2.1 Notifications now display correctly on iPhoneX, either flush with the top but showing below the notch in portrait, or regular height, but indented right if in landscape.
 Non-notched phone types are unaffected by this update.
 Enjoy!
 (Pushed to CocoaPods 16 April 2018)

   ~>1.1.2  This is a breaking update for anyone using the 9.0 compatible 0.2.1.
 In addition to a version update, 1.1.2 includes a small patch that accounts for the top safe area insets of non-notched devices going from 0 to 20px.

+   ~>1.1.3  This is a patch update to account for iOS12.
+8 November 2018